noamsgl/msc/README.md

 * `$ pipenv install` to install project [dependencies](Pipfile)

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+See the LICENSE file for details.

 ## Acknowledgements